How Fatal Are Truck Rollovers? - Mazow | McCullough, PC

 • Inadequate employee training at large commercial trucking companies accounted for many rollover accidents in the study.

-Truck Accident Prevention Tips
+Truck Accident and Semi Overturn Prevention Tips

 • Make sure you do not travel in a truck driver’s blind spots.
 You should always be able to see the driver or the truck’s mirrors in your front or rear view.
 If you can’t see the driver or the mirrors, it’s likely that you are in the driver’s blind spot and they cannot see you.